LearnEcommerce / SaaS

 Fee:

-Strength: Built-in traffic, FBA logistics
+Strength: Built-in high-intent traffic and FBA logistics

 Wix / Squarespace

-Users: 10M+ Sites
+Users: 10M+ sites

 Fee:

-Strength: Simpler for non-commerce bloggers
+Strength: Simpler website builders for non-commerce creators

 Competitive Moat: Ecosystem Lock-in and The Network Effect